igjese/cards/README.md

 - **Defend**: 2 Money cards are required to create a shield for player's Fortune.
   - A **shield icon** appears after the second card.
   - **Shields last until broken** by an enemy attack, and **shields can be stacked** for additional protection.
+- **Spend Fortune** to draw an extra card or take an additional action.
+- When a player chooses to spend **Fortune**, it's deducted from their Fortune total.
+- Playing a card moves it to the **discard pile**

 ### Enemy Actions:
 - **Attack**: Reduces the player's **Fortune** by 1 or breaks 1 shield if present.